Inside the Leaning Tower of Pisa | Bells, Spiral Steps & More

 There are a total of 273 steps inside that take you to the top.

-Can kids climb the tower?
+Can kids go inside the tower?

 It is important to remember that because of the tilt, you may feel dizzy or breathless while climbing the tower.
 Carry some water and take short breaks at the windows of the tower to maintain your energy.